mfaisalnazari/Mod1Week4Assessment/README.md

 ### Submission

-When completed, commit the progress you have made, and push your project to GitHub.
-Instructors will be following up with some video feedback!
+When the assessment is due, your instructors will show you how to commit the code you worked on in Visual Studio and push it up to GitHub :)

 ### Rubric